-Failure by a centre to notify, investigate and report to an awarding body allegations of suspected malpractice constitutes malpractice.
+Failure by a centre to notify, investigate and report to an awarding body all allegations of malpractice or suspected malpractice constitutes malpractice in itself.

-Also, failure to take action as required by an awarding body, as detailed in this document, or to co-operate with an awarding body's investigation constitutes malpractice.
+Also, failure to take action as required by an awarding body, as detailed in this document, or to co-operate with an awarding body's investigation, constitutes malpractice.